Geometry and Local Recovery of Global Minima of Two-layer Neural Networks at Overparameterization: Dynamics of Gradient Flow Near M

-In this part we investigate the convergence rate and limiting direction of a GF near any (fixed) $Q_{P,\pi}^r$ for $r \in \{m_0, ..., m\}$, given that $Q_{P,\pi}^r$ is separated.
-As we shall see, the gradient flows behave depends largely on $r$ and partition $P$. \\
+In this part we investigate the convergence rate and limiting direction of a gradient flow near any (fixed) $Q_{P,\pi}^r$ for $r \in \{m_0, ..., m\}$, given that $Q_{P,\pi}^r$ is separated.
+As we shall see, the behavior of gradient flows depends largely on $r$ and partition $P$. \\

-Let's begin with two general lemmas.
+Let's begin with two general lemmas about a ``parameterized version of center manifold theory".
 Consider a dynamical system of the form

 where $(x, y, z) \in \bR^c \times \bR^s \times \bR^p$ and $f,g,H,m$ are $C^3$ functions, and there is an open $U_p \siq \bR^p$ such that for any $z \in U_p$, we have i) $H(z)$ is negative definite, ii) $f(0,0,z) = g(0,0,z) = m(0,0,z) = 0$, and iii) when $x,y \to 0$ the maps $f, g, m$ can be estimated as